Alfresco/sales-translations-example-app/README.md

 ## Prerequisites

-Before you start using this development framework, make sure you have installed all required software and done all the necessary configuration, see the [prerequisites](PREREQUISITES.md).
+Before you start using this app, make sure you have installed all required software and done all the necessary configuration, see the [prerequisites](PREREQUISITES.md).

-### Building and running
+## Building and running

-1 Install dependencies
+Install dependencies

 ```sh
 npm install
 ```

-2 Fast build and watch for dev purposes
+Fast build and watch for dev purposes

 ```sh
 npm start
 ```

->`start` script also includes live reload and watchers for all the `.ts` files.
+The `npm start` script also includes live reload and watchers for all the `.ts` files.
 TypeScript watchers are also configured for `node_modules` folder within demo shell and provide live reload for all the component libraries as well.

-###Multi-language
+## Customising the app

+### Add languages
 To support a new language you need to create your language file (.json) and add it to `i18n/` folder.

 ```json